LixiChronikouOriou/Dark-Forest-Archive/README.md

 | 2024-09-12  | Searchers<sup>2</sup> | mOctave                          | inactive  |
 | 2025-10-23  | Irm                 | DarcyManoel                      | abandoned |

-(1) Blender and Gimp files for the Trin can be found in the mirrored [assets repo](https://github.com/LixiChronikouOriou/trinAssets).
+(1) Blender and Gimp files for the Trin can be found in the mirrored [assets repo](https://github.com/LixiChronikouOriou/trinAssets).<br>
 (2) The author has not totally lost hope to continue one day.

-Currently revival process is more or less ongoing for the material of:
+Currently revival process is more or less ongoing for the material of:<br>
 Altera, Eternals, (no name), Ertluk, Mata, Trin

 For further projects which will be included in the next time see `to add.txt`.